-The California State Archives hires one graduate student intern to work 20 hours a week.
-Working hours will be primarily Monday to Friday, 8:00 a.m. to 5:00 p.m., with occasional Saturdays.
+The California State Archives hires two graduate student interns to work 20 hours a week.
+Working hours will be primarily Monday to Friday, 8:00 a.m. to 5:00 p.m.
 The Archives Division is conveniently located at 1020 O Street (Archives Plaza Light Rail stop, if you are a commuter).
 Interns must be enrolled in a graduate program during the internship and maintain a minimum of four semester units or six quarter units.

 Depending on circumstances, and after appropriate training by other archivists, each intern will: